msoneal0/MRCI/docs/intern_commands/set_pw.md

 ### Description ###

-this changes the password on your own account. this command will instantly hook the input and await a new password to be entered.
+this changes the password on your own account. during execution, this command will ask for a new password to be entered.